dy/piezo/docs/r&d.md

   + reminds `:` which is kind of cool for comments in typographics
   + more conventional than `\\`
   + Sercy sneezed
+  + gives indication that the code is compiled down to wasm, wasm can even keep exact same comments

   2. `//`
   + // associates besides C+/Java/JS with F#, which is pipy